One Night in Bangkok: Robey version

-While Head's "Bangkok" was just starting to climb the Billboard Hot 100, Canadian singer and actress Robey hit the charts with her own version.
+While Head's "Bangkok" was just starting to climb the Billboard Hot 100, Canadian singer and actress Robey hit the charts with her version.
 It spent three weeks on the Hot 100 in March 1985, peaking at No. 77.
-Robey's version fared even better on the Billboard Hot Dance Club Play chart, peaking at No. 5.
+Robey's version fared better on the Billboard Hot Dance Club Play chart, peaking at No. 9.

 Charts

 C21 version

-Danish boy band C21 released their version in 2003 as the fourth and final single from their eponymous debut album.
+Danish boy band C21 released their version in 2003 as the fourth and final single from their eponymous debut studio album.
 It reached No. 11 in Denmark.

+Charts

 Vinylshakerz version

-In 2005, German group Vinylshakerz remixed the song.
-It was released in 2005 as the lead single from their debut album, Very Superior.
-It was a hit across Europe, charting in Austria, Belgium, Finland, Germany, the Netherlands and Switzerland.
+In 2005, German group Vinylshakerz covered the song.
+It was released in 2005 as the lead single from their debut studio album Very Superior, reaching number 6 in Finland and charting in several other European countries.